Continuous topological phase transition between $\mathbb{Z}_2$ topologically ordered phases

 By combining \(\mathcal{H}_{\text{QD}}\), \(\mathcal{H}_{\text{DS}}\), and the perturbation terms \(-\sum_e X_e^2\) and \(-\sum_e Z_e^2\), we propose the following perturbed $\mathbb{Z}_4$ QD model to study topological phase transitions between the TC and DS phases:

 The Hamiltonian possesses an extensive set of conserved quantities: $[A^2_v, H_{\text{QD}}] = 0$ for all vertices, and $[B^2_p, H_{\text{QD}}] = 0$ for all plaquettes.
-Multiplying these operators generates the so-called 1-form symmetries~\cite{High_form_Kapistin_2015,McGreevy_2023,Bhardwaj:2023}, represented by the non-local loop operators $\prod_{e\in C}Z_e^2$, $\prod_{e\in\hat{C}}W_e^2$, $\prod_{e\in\hat{C}}X_e^2$, where $C$ and $\hat{C}$ denote loops on the original and dual lattices, respectively.
+Products of these operators generate the so-called 1-form symmetries~\cite{High_form_Kapistin_2015,McGreevy_2023,Bhardwaj:2023}, represented by the non-local loop operators $\prod_{e\in C}Z_e^2$, $\prod_{e\in\hat{C}}W_e^2$, $\prod_{e\in\hat{C}}X_e^2$, where $C$ and $\hat{C}$ denote loops on the original and dual lattices, respectively.
 Since different topological orders can be understood as distinct patterns of higher-form symmetry breaking~\cite{High_form_wen_2019}, the 1-form symmetries can be used to characterize different topological phases.

-\textbf{Condensation order parameters and area law coefficients.} We can use non-local order parameters to detect spontaneous 1-form symmetry breaking, which implies different topological phases.
-A kind of such non-local order parameters includes $\left\langle\prod_{e\in S}Z_e^2\right\rangle$, $\left\langle\prod_{e\in\hat{S}}W_e^2\right\rangle$, and $\left\langle\prod_{e\in\hat{S}}X_e^2\right\rangle$~\cite{BRICMONT_1983,xu_FM_2024}, where $S$ ($\hat{S}$) denotes the open strings on the original (dual) lattices.
+\textbf{Condensation order parameters and area law coefficients.} We use non-local order parameters to detect spontaneous 1-form symmetry breaking, which distinguishes different topological phases.
+One class of such non-local order parameters includes $\left\langle\prod_{e\in S}Z_e^2\right\rangle$, $\left\langle\prod_{e\in\hat{S}}W_e^2\right\rangle$, and $\left\langle\prod_{e\in\hat{S}}X_e^2\right\rangle$~\cite{BRICMONT_1983,xu_FM_2024}, where $S$ ($\hat{S}$) denotes the open strings on the original (dual) lattices.
 They can be viewed as segments of closed loops $C$ ($\hat{C}$), as detailed in SM~\cite{appendix}.
-Because the anyons $\pmb{e}^2$, $\pmb{e}^2\pmb{m}^2$ and $\pmb{m}^2$ are created at the endpoints of the string operators, and their non-zero expectation values imply the corresponding anyons condense, as summarized in Tab.~\ref{tab:order_para}, and we call them condensation order parameters.
+Because the anyons $\pmb{e}^2$, $\pmb{e}^2\pmb{m}^2$ and $\pmb{m}^2$ are created at the endpoints of the string operators, their non-zero expectation values imply the corresponding anyons condense, as summarized in Tab.~\ref{tab:order_para}.
+We therefore call them condensation order parameters.